christrotter/shift-register-spi-breakout-pcb/README.md

 Simply put - the data we need is stored in the `data latch`.
 To retrieve it via SPI, we need to tell the register to transfer it from the `data latch` into the `shift register`, which has a small amount of memory for serial operations.
 Once in the next 'serial transfer' part of the clock cycling, the data in the `shift register` will be pulled out over SPI.

+> Remember, the 595 works on effectively the same principles, just the reverse flow.

 ### Deep magicks
 Each shift register has 8 bits (_1 byte_) - the data pins are digital, 0 or 1 - so you can understand what is going on in your digital matrix (HIGH/LOW) by polling your shift registers with sets/gets (_layman's terms_).